keboola/connection-docs/components/writers/database/mssql/index.md

 When done configuring the columns, don't forget to **save** the settings.

 ### Load Options
 At the top of the page, you can specify the target table name and additional load options.
-There are two main options how the writer can write data to tables --- **Full Load** and **Incremental Load**.
+There are two main options how the data destination connector can write data to tables --- **Full Load** and **Incremental Load**.

 {: .image-popup}